 Routledge Handbook of Environmental Impact Assessment

-By providing a succinct outline of process followed by in-depth illustrations of approaches, methods and tools, and case studies, this book will be essential for students, scholars, and practitioners of Environmental Impact Assessment.
+By providing a concise outline of the process followed by in-depth illustrations of approaches, methods and tools, and case studies, this book will be essential for students, scholars, and practitioners of environmental impact assessment.

 Table of Contents

 Part 1: Types of Assessment, Issues, and Practices

 - A brief introduction to environmental impact assessment

 - Strategic environmental assessment: one name multiple concepts

 - Sustainability assessment principles and practices

 - Environmental Impact Assessment and Disaster Risk Management